 Project Catalyst is a 97-acre planned mixed-use development at the intersection of East Riverside Drive and Pleasant Valley Road.

-Very little has been made public about the developer’s plans for the development, but according to permitting and rezoning applications filed through the City of Austin, the completed project will consist of nearly 5,000 apartment units, 600 hotel rooms, 4,000,000 SF of office space and over 400,000 SF of retail space.
+Very little has been made public about the developer’s plans for the development, but according to permitting and rezoning applications filed through the City of Austin, the completed project will consist of nearly 5,000 apartment units, 600 hotel rooms, 4,000,000 square feet of office space and over 400,000 square feet of retail space.

 This ambitious plan will likely take several years to get through the City’s permitting process, and the phased development likely won’t be completed for several decades.
 Nonetheless, a project of this size deserves to be on everyone’s radar.